livebook-dev/livebook/docs/teams/deploy_app.md

 Before deploying the app, let's preview what it looks like.

-1. Click on the **app settings** icon on the sidebar
+1. Click the **App Settings** icon in the sidebar
-2. Click on the **Launch preview** button to run your notebook as an app
+2. Click the **Launch preview** button to run your notebook as an app
-3. Click on the URL of your local app preview to open the app
+3. Click the URL of your local app preview to open the app

 You should see your app running inside Livebook.
 Something like this: